-In addition to the EN pin, the RT6250A/RT6250B also provides enable control through the VIN pin.
+In addition to the EN pin, the RT6278A/RT6278B also provides enable control through the VIN pin.
 It features an undervoltage-lockout (UVLO) function that monitors the internal linear regulator (VCC).
-If VEN rises above VENH first, switching will still be inhibited until the VIN voltage rises above VUVLO.
-It ensures that the internal regulator is ready, preventing operation with not-fully-enhanced internal MOSFET switches.
-After the device is powered up, if the input voltage VIN goes below the UVLO falling threshold voltage (VUVLO - $\Delta$ VUVLO), this switching will be inhibited; if VIN rises above the UVLO rising threshold (VUVLO), the device will resume switching.
+If VEN rises above VENR first, switching will still be inhibited until the VIN voltage rises above VUVLO.
+It is to ensure that the internal regulator is ready so that operation with not-fully-enhanced internal MOSFET switches can be prevented.
+After the device is powered up, if the input voltage VIN goes below the UVLO falling threshold voltage (VUVLO - Δ VUVLO), this switching will be inhibited; if VIN rises above the UVLO rising threshold (VUVLO), the device will resume switching.

-16.2 Soft-Start
+16.2 Soft-Start Function

 The soft-start function is used to prevent large inrush currents while the converter is being powered up.
-The RT6250A/RT6250B provides an internal soft-start feature for inrush control.
-During the start-up sequence, the internal capacitor is charged by an internal current source ISS to generate a soft-start ramp voltage as a reference voltage to the PWM comparator.
+The RT6278A/RT6278B provides an internal soft-start feature for inrush control.
+During the start-up sequence, the internal capacitor is charged by an internal current source Iss to generate a soft-start ramp voltage as a reference voltage to the PWM comparator.
 The device will initiate switching and the output voltage will smoothly ramp up to its targeted regulation voltage only after this ramp voltage is greater than the feedback voltage VFB to ensure the converters have a smooth start-up.
 The typical soft-start time is 0.4ms.